Basic Retirement Plan Types and Features

 Deductible contributions may exceed 25% of covered compensation.
 The deduction limit is a function of rules regarding such factors as maximum retirement benefits, reasonable funding methods, and appropriate assumptions (such as assumptions about the future rate of return on plan investments).

-An individual participant may have contribution costs in excess of the Defined Contribution limits (lessor of $56,000, indexed annually, or 100% of compensation).
+An individual participant may have contribution costs in excess of the Defined Contribution limits (lessor of $58,000, 2021 limit indexed annually, or 100% of compensation).
 The participant’s age has a dramatic impact on the contribution amount, in that an older participant will tend to have higher contribution costs than a younger participant.

 Because a DB Plan funds for a benefit at retirement, the maximum contribution is not directly limited by the owner’s compensation in the current year.
 Rather, what is limited is the benefit at retirement that the plan may promise the owner.
-This retirement benefit cannot exceed the lesser of (i) 100% of the owner's highest average compensation over three consecutive years, or (ii) the COLA-adjusted dollar limit (in 2019, the dollar limit on retirement benefits is $210,000 per year for retirement ages between 62 and 65).
+This retirement benefit cannot exceed the lesser of (i) 100% of the owner's highest average compensation over three consecutive years, or (ii) the COLA-adjusted dollar limit (2021, indexed annually the dollar limit on retirement benefits is $230,000 per year for retirement ages between 62 and 65).

 The company bears the investment risk.